kanishk2705/spotify-music-analysis/README.md

 My analysis revealed several key insights into how music has evolved:

-1.  **Music is Getting More Danceable:** The median danceability of songs has steadily increased over the decades, peaking in the 2010s.
+1.  **Music is Getting More Danceable:** The median danceability of songs has steadily increased over the decades,peaking in the 2010s.
     *<img src="images/boxplot_danceability_by_decade.png" width="600"/>*

 2.  **The Energy-Acousticness Trade-off:** There is a strong negative correlation between `energy` and `acousticness`.
 Songs with acoustic instruments tend to be lower in energy, while high-energy songs are rarely acoustic.